-This problem does not affect any other areas of Windows 10 Mobile, but simply denying users access to their emails and their OneDrive makes it aggravatingly frustrating.
-Removing your Office 365 account from the affected applications and then re-adding it while connected to a WiFi network will have no effect and the issue will still persist.
-In almost every single case, this issue is caused by a Smartphone running on Windows 10 Mobile being configured to restrict background data, which is why the only known way to fix it is to:
+This problem does not affect any other areas of Windows 10 Mobile, but it does deny users access to their emails and OneDrive, which makes it aggravatingly frustrating.
+Removing your Office 365 account from the affected applications and then re-adding it while connected to a WiFi network will have no effect; the issue will still persist.
+In almost every single case, this issue is caused by a smartphone running on Windows 10 Mobile that has been configured to restrict background data.
+That is why the only known way to fix it is to:

 - Expand the Notification area.

 - Tap on Network & wireless.